nongvantinh/godot-engine-custom-builds/README.md

 When setting up a GitHub Self-Hosted Runner, remember to install it as a service and run it as root.
-Just create the runner as usual, but in the `Configure` part, use this command instead:
+Just create the runner as usual, but in the `Configure` part after calling ` ./config.sh --url `, use this command instead of `./run.sh`:

 ```
 sudo ./svc.sh install root